The Difference Between Limited Company and Unlimited Company - How to Decide Which One to Start?

 Unlimited Company

 In comparison to a Limited company, the establishment and maintenance procedures for an unlimited company are relatively simpler.
 It only requires filling out a business registration form, submitting copies of the applicant/partner's identification, and paying the necessary fees to obtain a business registration certificate.
 Regarding the company's operations, there is no requirement for financial statement audits for unlimited companies.
 They only need to maintain accounting records and relevant documents and file tax returns on time.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 However, an unlimited company implies unlimited liability.
 If the company is unable to repay its debts, the applicant/partner is personally liable without any limitations, and their personal assets may be affected.
 Therefore, for certain high-risk industries or businesses involving significant investments, a limited company might be more suitable.
 Additionally, professional investors typically prefer investing in limited companies.